Court limits order that had stopped Trump asylum limits

 HOUSTON (AP) — A federal appeals court’s ruling Friday will allow the Trump administration to begin rejecting asylum at some parts of the U.S.-Mexico border for migrants who arrived after transiting through a third country.

 The ruling from the 9th U.S. Circuit Court of Appeals limited a lower court’s order against President Donald Trump’s policy to California and Arizona.
-U.S. District Judge Jon Tigar’s July 24 order won’t apply to New Mexico or Texas, the appeals court ruled.
+Under the ruling, U.S. District Judge Jon Tigar’s July 24 order won’t apply to New Mexico or Texas.

 The two busiest areas for border crossings are in South Texas’ Rio Grande Valley and the region around El Paso, Texas, which includes New Mexico.
 About 46,500 people in July crossed the U.S. border without permission in those two regions, according to the U.S. Border Patrol.